561-475-1831

 • Confidentiality: Most mediation communications are confidential because it encourages open and honest communication between the parties.
 Mediation is an informal, nonconfrontational conversation that allows parties to reach a mutual agreement that a mediator guides.
 Communication that is not confidential during a mediation session includes discussion concerning a crime or the concealment of criminal activity, communication about professional misconduct that occurred during mediation, or discussions about professional malpractice

-• More Informal Process: Mediation is meant to be a nonconfrontational negotiation between parties to reach a mutually agreeable resolution.
+• More Informal Process: Mediation aims to facilitate nonconfrontational negotiations between parties to achieve a mutually agreeable resolution.
 The more formal a conversation, the less likely parties are to be open and honest about the strengths and weaknesses of their case.

 For example, in Florida, a court-ordered mediator may charge $40 per hour for cases in county court.
-However, if the mediation is entered voluntarily, the parties will enter a fee arrangement that may allow for a per-hour rate or a flat fee.
+However, if the mediation is voluntary, the parties will establish a fee arrangement that can include a per-hour rate or a flat fee.

-Speed: When mediation is successful, a resolution is usually reached within one or two sessions of three or four hours and does not require as much preparation as a trial.
-Mediation will end once the parties enter an agreement or the mediator determines that an agreement cannot be reached.
+Speed: Successful mediation often yields resolution in one or two sessions lasting three to four hours, requiring less preparation than a trial.
+Mediation concludes when either the parties reach an agreement or when the mediator decides that an agreement is unattainable.

 Mediation agreements are enforceable: While agreements met verbally during mediation are not enforceable, once the parties sign a written mediation agreement, that agreement becomes legally binding.
-Therefore, if the mediation agreement ends with a legally binding mediation agreement, the court will enforce it like any other legally binding contract.
+Therefore, if mediation leads to a legally binding agreement, the court will enforce it like any other contract.

 Does Mediation Mean Settlement?